 The Fallacy of relying on Common Law Marriage.

 Many people believe they are in a ‘common law marriage.’
 It is a concept that has entered the popular lexicon, and is commonly spoke of.
 People rely on this ‘status’ to protect them from errors on bank accounts, deeds, and other important documents.
-However, one of the fundamental truths is that in most of the nation doesn’t recognize common law marriage.
+However, one of the fundamental truths is that most of the nation doesn’t recognize common law marriage.

 Colorado, Iowa, Kansas, Montana, New Hampshire, South Carolina, Texas, and Utah are the only states in the nation which allow people to enter into a full common law marriage.
 If you live outside of them, you are not married without a marriage license, filled out and filed according to the policies and laws of your state.

 In Washington, we do not have ‘common law marriage.’
 As stated above, if you believe you are effectively married, the truth is you are not.
 If you want to be married, in Washington, the only way to do that is to have a filed marriage license, properly recorded.
-If you have been relying on the status of being ‘common law married’ to deal with ownership of property, bank accounts, and the like, my best advice to you is to stop that.
+If you have been relying on the status of being ‘common law married’ to deal with ownership of property, bank accounts, and the like, our best advice to you is to stop.
 Go get married.
 A civil ceremony, performed by any judge, will rectify the situation with two witnesses.

 Washington does have something which could be confused for Common Law Marriage, which doesn’t help the situation.
 A Committed Intimate Relationship is not a marriage.
 It is a very limited doctrine.
 It is an attempt to rectify some of the harms done by choosing to not acknowledge Common Law Marriage, but it is not a substitute.